-In this course, students will learn to understand the major functions of management (planning, organizing, leading, and controlling) and the significance of each function in relationship to the existence of the company.
-This course describes how companies use management to set and accomplish goals through individuals, groups, and other types of resources.
-It also analyzes communication and ethics in the organization.
-Other topics include decision making, change, employee development, organizational structures, management control, leadership, conflict resolution, information security, and globalization.
+Students will be introduced to the major functions of management (planning, organizing, leading, and controlling), and the significance each function plays in the continued existence and operations of companies.
+Topics include how companies use management to set and accomplish goals through individuals, groups, efficient use of resources and communications; and the influence of ethics.
+Other topics to be covered include decision making, change, employee development, organizational structures, management control, leadership, conflict resolution, information security, and globalization.